flowchart TD

 In the diagram below, we zoom in on the core Python package container to show its internal components.
 In C4, a component is “a grouping of related functionality encapsulated behind a well-defined interface”, like a class or a module, while code is the basic building blocks, such as classes and functions.

-Because the core Python package is relatively small and simple, and because both component and code diagrams include classes, we combine the component and code levels of the C4 model into a single diagram as shown below.
-This diagram shows the main classes and functions within the core Python package.
+Because the core Python package is relatively small and both diagram levels include classes, we combine the component and code levels into a single diagram.

 config("Config<br>[class]")